William Alexander, MD, FACP

 s.
 Ms. Stuard directs state technical assistance at Center for Evidenced-based Policy (Center) at Oregon Health & Science University and, since 2016, has directed the State Medicaid Alternative Reimbursement and Purchasing Test for High-cost Drugs (SMART-D) initiative at the Center.
 Ms. Stuard serves on the Community Advisory Board for the New York State Health Foundation.

 She led THINC, a nonprofit convening organization that established research-based criteria to enhance health care quality and value.
 She was also Director for Technology Policy Development at the New York-Presbyterian Hospital and Vice President at the Greater New York Hospital Association.

 Ms. Stuard holds a BA from Hamilton College and an MBA from the Yale School of Management.

 Glenda Wrenn, MD, MSHP, FAPA

-Dr. Wrenn is an associate professor, psychiatrist, and health policy/mental health services researcher at Morehouse School of Medicine where she serves as Director of the Kennedy Satcher Center for Mental Health Equity in the Satcher Health Leadership Institute.
-Dr. Wrenn’s passion and overall research aim is to help create environments where individuals adversely impacted by trauma will face a path forward that makes it easier for them to recover and build a good life.
-Dr. Wrenn has helped to advance integration in several large health systems and individual practices of all sizes and serves as an advisor for several local, regional, and national health-related organizations.
+Dr. Wrenn is the Chief Medical Officer of 180 Health Partners, where she provides executive clinical leadership for its programs that address substance use disorders and the Social Determinants of Health.
+She is also an Associate Professor of Clinical Psychiatry at Morehouse School of Medicine in Atlanta, GA where she served as founding Director of the Kennedy-Satcher Center for Mental Health Equity in the Satcher Health Leadership Institute until 2018.
+Dr. Wrenn’s passion is to help create environments where individuals adversely impacted by trauma will face a path forward that makes it easier for them to recover and build a good life.
+She is a sought-after speaker and mental health policy advisor, nationally recognized for her behavioral health leadership.